fsvreddit/automodmail/redditWiki.md

 ## Responding to ban appeals from users who aren't banned.

-Here's an example of a rule that checks for keywords relating to
+Here's an example of a rule that checks for keywords relating to ban appeals, but for users who might not actually be banned (more common than I wish!).
+If the user isn't banned, they'll receive an auto response telling them so.

     ---
     subject: ["ban appeal", "why am i banned", "why banned"]